dangoldin/blog.dangoldin.com/_posts/2008-05-08-pronunciation.markdown

 In any case I think we should all try to identify such words and try to use commonly written words in conversation, we may be surprised by how wrong we are.

 For me, the word I didn't know how to pronounce was "albeit."
-I was prouncing it as all-bite when it turns out that it is pronounced all-be-it.
+I was pronouncing it as all-bite when it turns out that it is pronounced all-be-it.